 They generated the most reach and the most clicks.

-Both these ads ran when Redbubble were offering a 20-50% offer on the site.
-Our click through rate on both ads was double any of the other ads we ran.
+Both these ads ran when Redbubble was offering a 20-50% offer on the site.
+Our click-through rate on both ads was double any of the other ads we ran.

 We’ll share the results of these in case studies at some point in the future.
 As we said, it’s still early days and not many people know our brand.
 And on the designs, we’re still working out our overall style and approach.

-But here’s a couple of thoughts we’d share on Facebook advertising so far.
+But here are a couple of thoughts we’d share on Facebook advertising so far.